psmars/servopack/python_postprocessing/README.md

 Create a virtual environment:

-- python -m venv venv
+- python -m venv postprocessing

 Activate the environment:

-- source venv/bin/activate
+- source postprocessing/bin/activate

-Copy the example configuration file for a webcam (even if not needed) and modify it to fit yours

-- cp example_data/frame.py.example frame.py

-Install the utilities:
+Install the needed modules and scripts:

 - pip install -e .

+Edit the configuration file for a webcam (even if not needed) and modify it to fit yours

+- vi bin/frame.py

 # For use

 Activate the environment if it is not yet done.

-- source venv/bin/activate
+- source postprocessing/bin/activate

 Go to the directory with the data: